popostudiolab/popostudiolab.github.io/index.md

 I’m not an engineer.
 I design and build by learning as I go, working closely with AI as a mentor and partner.
 Through this process, I’m learning how to do things I never imagined I’d be able to do before — especially in electronics and embedded systems.

-I’m documenting POPO as I build it: what breaks, what confuses me, what I try, and what eventually works.

-POPO is currently being built as a small ESP32-S3 desktop companion that responds only to simple physical interactions like tapping and shaking.
+POPO is currently being built as a small, cute, and animal-like ESP32-S3 desktop companion that responds only to simple physical interactions, such as tapping and shaking, by displaying emotions.
 From there, I’m exploring related variants — including a voice-enabled version — as well as other small robots for different contexts, all unified under the idea of POPO as a cute, quiet companion.

 The broader idea is simple: to create interactive electronics that can quietly accompany us — on a desk, in a car, or wherever we go — without demanding attention or behaving like tools.